-Trends In Forex Currency Pairs – There’s an old saying “The trend is your friend, until the end when it bends.”
+When it comes to Forex trends, there’s an old saying: “The trend is your friend until the end when it bends.”

 To do this, we’ll probably have an understanding of all four of the above factors, and now we want to take advantage of the change of what we think will happen.
-We can do this either on a swing trade or long term basis.
+Again, we can do this either on a swing trade or a long-term basis.

-This article is an educational guest post, it was written by Tim Thomas from Tim Thomas Co, Learn to Swing Trade for Wealth and Financial Freedom
+This article is an educational guest post.
+Tim Thomas wrote it from Tim Thomas Co, Learn to Swing Trade for Wealth and Financial Freedom.

 Check out the guide below.